IELTS Vocabulary N (Part 1)

 nameless adj.
 Having no fame or reputation.

 naphtha n.
-A light, colorless, volatile, inflammable oil used as a solvent, as in manufacture of paints.
+A light, colourless, volatile, inflammable oil used as a solvent, as in manufacture of paints.

 Narcissus n.
 The son of the Athenian river-god Cephisus, fabled to have fallen in love with his reflection.